 💬 These fabrics don’t just look technical — they behave technically.

-Nike places breathable panels where the body sweats most.
+Breathable panels are placed where the body sweats most.

 💬 Nike treats fabric like technology — not just material.